How to Pack a Kitchen

 How to Pack China and Glassware

-Wrap each cup in tissue paper first, and use a separate piece of tissue paper to wrap the handle or stem (if there is one).
-Insert the cup upside down into the cellular divider or, if you’re not using a cell kit, onto the top layer of a china carton, if not using cellular dividers).
-Make sure the handles of the cups are all facing the same direction, and fill all the empty spaces in the carton with wadded paper, and label the box with the room and contents.
+Wrap each cup in tissue paper first, using a separate piece to wrap the handle or stem (if there is one).
+Insert the cup upside down into the cellular divider or, if you’re not using a cell kit, onto the top layer of a china carton or heavy-duty box.
+Make sure the handles of the cups all face the same direction, fill any empty space with wadded paper, and label the box with the room and contents.

-Moving Silverware and Flatware
+How to Pack Silverware and Flatware

 Packing Miscellaneous Kitchen Items